Okipa/laravel-table/README.md

 > Wrap the column value into a `<a></a>` component.
 > You can declare the link as a string or as a closure which will let you manipulate the following attributes: `\Illuminate\Database\Eloquent\Model $model`, `\Okipa\LaravelTable\Column $column`.
-> If no url is declared, it will be set with the column value.
+> If no url is declared, the url will be generated using the column value.

 **Note:**